Local Tomography of Large Networks under the Low-Observability Regime: Comparison with the results in

 On the other hand, in this work we show how this more challenging scenario can be addressed, by exploiting matrix-graph tools, i.e., by evaluating paths and distances over graphs.
-One important benefit of the new approach is that the results now hold for {\em an arbitrary topology of the observable network portion}, while in~\cite{tomo} this latter component was constrained to being Erd\"os-R\'enyi.
+One important benefit of the new approach is that the results now hold for {\em an arbitrary topology of the observable network portion}, while in~\cite{tomo} this latter component was constrained to be Erd\H{o}s-R\'enyi.